pjx98/Quote-of-the-day-deprecated/readme.md

 Reason for not including SNS is because the [email protocol for SNS is not supported currently in Terraform](https://www.terraform.io/docs/providers/aws/r/sns_topic_subscription.html), hence we can only provision it through the aws console management.

+## Testing of PHP File

+Open Xampp, start both Apache and MySQL.

+Navigate to your xampp/htdocs folder in Program files.

+Enter localhost/file.php or localhost/Quote-of-the-day/file.php on your browser to see the display the php webpage